SidneyOps75/Data_analysis_projects/README.md

 Numerical variables are quantitative values:
   - Continuous - These are variables that are quantitative and can be measured along a continuum or range of values.
 There are two types of continuous variables: Interval variables can have any value within the range of values, and examples are temperature or time; Ratio variables are special interval variables where a value of zero (0) can mean that there is none of that variable and examples are income or sales volume.
   - Discrete - These types of continuous variables are quantitative but have a specific value from a finite set of values.
 Examples include the number of sensors activated in a network, or the number of cars in a lot.
+## Static and streaming data
+There are two types of data that analysts work with: static data and streaming data.
+Data that is received and stored prior to performing analysis on the data is considered static data.
+When each event is processed and analyzed as it is received and subsequent results are used or stored, the data is referred to as streaming data.
+Consider data from a movie review site.
+A data analyst wants to categorize each viewer comment by whether it is positive or negative during the week a new movie was previewed.
+The analyst can treat the data as either static or streaming.
+If the data is going to be treated as static data, it will be stored in the database for later analysis at the end of the week.
+If it is going to be treated as streaming data, each entry in the comments will be analyzed as it is observed, in real-time.
+Often, the results of analysis of streaming data are represented as a continuously updated dashboard, or as input to an automated function.